 Here is a tutorial on parallel charging LiPo batteries.

-I really like the iSDT Q6 charger for its compact form factor and excellent portability, great option for field charging.
-Most importantly, it’s been serving me reliability for over a year now and that’s why it’s my LiPo charger recommendation :)
+I really enjoy the iSDT Q6 charger for its compact form factor and portability, great option for field charging.
+Most importantly, it’s been serving me reliably for over a year now and that’s why it’s in my LiPo charger recommendation :)

 - Input Voltage DC 7-32V

 - Supported battery Type: LiFe/ LiIon/ LiPo/ LiHv (1-6s)/ NiMH/ Cd (1- 16S)/ Pb (1- 12S)

 - Discharge Current 0.1 – 3.0A

 - Dimension: 80x80x33.5mm

 - Weight: 119g

 |Q6 Lite||Q6 Pro||Q6 Plus|